 Hey there, I'm Megan.
 I paint horses.
 Well, to be fair, I paint other things too, but mostly I paint horses; beautiful, colorful, wonderful horses.
-Currently, I live just outside of OKC with my hubby and our five fur babies.
 I am an incredibly clumsy person, like turn a corner too soon and run into a wall sort of clumsy.
 Yet, somehow, when I climb onto the back of a horse that clumsiness disappears.
 According to my mother, when I was a baby she would put me on a horse and lead me around.
 I would fall asleep.
 She would try to take me off the horse, I would wake up and cry.
 So she would put me back on, and thus began a vicious cycle, that I'm somewhat certain is still going on today.

 Throughout my life, horses have been my saving grace.
 They have served as a listening ear, a shoulder to cry on, and a patient teacher.
 Horses have lent me their speed and their strength, their courage and their friendship.
 Horses have been with me through the good and the bad.